-Density change of bearing layer due to loading of pile Density change of ground due to pull out ing reinforcement Development of mechanical simulation techniques for geomaterials To gain insights into the mechanisms underlying geomechanical phenomena and enhance the design techniques of secure social infrastructures and resilience against geo-disasters, numerical simulation is a powerful tool.
+Development of mechanical simulation techniques for geomaterials

+To gain insights into the mechanisms underlying geomechanical phenomena and enhance the design techniques of secure social infrastructures and resilience against geo-disasters, numerical simulation is a powerful tool.
 We are actively engaged in advancing numerical methods that tackle diverse challenges, including soil-structure interaction, soil-fluid interaction, and the seismic behavior of rock slopes.
-For example, we developed an improved Discontinuous Deformation Analysis (DDA) that enhances accuracy and computational stability issues aiming to establish a seismic response analysis of jointed rock slopes.
-We are also working on the development of large deformation analysis technique for earth structures using the Material Point Method.
+For example, we are developing a numerical method for large deformation of earth structures (MPM) Material Point Method, right part of the upper figure), and also working on a new methodology to enhance accuracy and computational stability of seismic analysis of jointed rocks (DDA: Discontinuous Deformation Analysis).

 Simulation of seismic behaviors of rock slope using DDA Geotechnical conservation/restoration of historic masonry structures We are developing a numerical analysis technique for discontinuities in order to clarify the mechanism of instability of masonry structures, which are cultural heritages, and to develop a stability evaluation method for them.
 One of the targets is the Angkor ruins, a World Heritage site in Cambodia.
 Many of the masonry structures at Angkor are in danger of collapsing due to deformation and failure of the foundation.
-We consider the deformation and failure of composite structures consisting of soil and masonry as a problem of mechanical interaction between a continuum and discontinua, and are conducting a series of research including (1) the development of an integrated mechanical analysis method for soil-masonry structures to (2) the investigation of mechanical properties of composite structures consisting of soil and masonry and (3) the proposal of a practical stability (bearing capacity) evaluation formula.
+We consider the deformation and failure of the foundation.
+We consider the deformation and failure of mechanical interaction between a continuum and discontinua, and are conducting a series of research including (1) the development of an integrated mechanical analysis method for soil-masonry structures to (2) the investigation of mechanical properties of composite structures consisting of soil and masonry and (3) the proposal of a practical stability (bearing capacity) evaluation formula.